piroor/treestyletab/README.md

 The feature is included in TST mainly to simulate Firefox's default behavior in the fullscreen mode (started by the `F11` key).
 Is there any keyboard shortcut to show/hide the navigation toolbar?

-### High-power management of tree, like [sorting child tabs](https://github.com/piroor/treestyletab/issues/94), [auto-modification of tree](https://github.com/piroor/treestyletab/issues/509), and so on
+### High-power management of tree, like [sorting child tabs](https://github.com/piroor/treestyletab/issues/94), [auto-modification of tree](https://github.com/piroor/treestyletab/issues/509), [renaming of tabs](https://github.com/piroor/treestyletab/issues/794), and so on

 I believe that generally "tree of tabs should be a visualized history of web browsing", because they are built on relations where you came from.
 Possibly such a tree is facially chaotic, but it just mirrors your actual footmarks, so you'll easily find out where is the target tab based on a map in your mind.
 Moreover, those relations themselves may let you recall forgotten idea you thought while you were browsing those tabs.